leanix-nspataro/smartsheet/README.md

 - smartsheet-python-sdk

 ## Abstract
 The purpose of this script is to extract data from Smartsheet and transform it to LeanIX Data Interchange Format (LDIF).
-A mapping file to the inbound processors will also be included.
+An inbound processor json is also included, mapping the tasks to projects.

 ## Smartshee API